Last updated on June 29th, 2023

 After finishing our walk through the park and through Kasuga Taisha Shrine, we caught one of the buses and headed back towards Kohfukuji.
 We grabbed a quick lunch at a nearby 7-Eleven and walked through the Kohfukuji site.
 Gangoji Temple and Nara-machi are just a 10 minute walk south so be sure to check that out as well!
 There’s an underground pedestrian walkway under the main intersection near Noborioji Park, with signs pointing to the different sites and landmarks.
 This made it easy for us to navigate by foot and know where we could go next if we wanted to see more in the area.

 If you’d prefer something other than 7-Eleven for lunch, we spotted a lineup at this ramen place when we were on the bus around stop N-6 (see map), across from Nara National Museum.
-This is right by Isui-en and the Yoshikien Garden, which you should definitely considering going to if you have the time!
+This is right by Isui-en and the Yoshikien Garden, which you should definitely consider going to if you have the time!

 After spending most of our day in this part of town, we got on a bus #98 going east to head to Heijo Palace Site.
 The palace was currently under construction but we stopped at the gate for some photos.
 The place still had lots of kids on their field trips, but because the area is so vast, it didn’t feel crowded whatsoever.